pritchardtw/car-shopper/README.md

 # CarShopper

-# Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-# Thanks for reviewing my practical submission!
+Thanks for reviewing my practical submission!

 I've chose the facet filtering.

+Clone the repo and run 'npm install'.
+Assuming you have the angular tools run 'ng serve --open' to launch the development server to view the app.

-If you clone and run the repo there are a couple obvious things missing I'd like to address.
+There are a couple issues I'd like to address.

 1. This was my first Angular project ever.
 I had to take a lot of time and go through the tutorials and read some